Westlake-AI/Markov-Lipschitz-Deep-Learning/README.md

   ```
 The evaluation metrics are available in `./pic/indicators.csv`

-6. To test the generalization to unseen data, run
+6. To test the generalization to unseen data
   ```
   python main.py -M Test
   ```
 The results are available in `./pic/file_name/Test.png`

-7. To test the manifold generation, run
+7. To test the manifold generation
   ```
   python main.py -M Generation
   ```